HenFray/Pytube/README.md

 <h2>Use</h2>

-just in terminal
+Just in terminal

 ```python
 $ python YT_Download.py
 ```
-insert video url
+Insert video url

-and choice itag that corresponds to the resolution you want to download
+Choice itag that corresponds to the resolution you want to download